 Transfer to the airport for a flight to Rio de Janeiro.
 Upon arrival transfer to the Valley of Coffee of the State of Rio de Janeiro (about 3 hours).
 Check-in on the most historical Hotels Fazenda União.

 Day 7: Rio das Flores

 Get ready for your fair share of caffeine!
 Today, you will travel to the Rio das Flores region, home to some of the most popular coffee farms in Brazil.
 Visit the Paraizo farm, where more than 500 slaves have been working.
 The family of the real owners has been living here for over 100 years.
 You can see amazing examples of French and Brazilian art in this house.
 After the excursion, you will have lunch.

 In the afternoon visit of Fazenda Ambiental Fortaleza which has been a coffee plantation since 1850.
 Since 2002 the owners have been working on transforming the farm into a model of sustainable organic agriculture.

 Day 8: Rio das Flores

-Breakfast and depature to visit the Fazenda Taquara.
-One of the only farms who still produce coffee.
-You will see the whole production process and try some of the famous coffe!
-After lunch we will visit FAZENDA SANTA EUFRÁSIA.
+Breakfast and departure to visit the Fazenda Taquara.
+One of the only farms that still produce coffee.
+You will see the whole production process and try some of the famous coffee!
+After lunch, we will visit FAZENDA SANTA EUFRÁSIA.